ajahne/blog/_drafts/2017-09-25-staying-technical-as-a-manager.md

 ---

 # Staying Technical as a Manager
-As an engineering manager, one of the most challenging tasks is to find the balance between being a great mentor, leader, and coach while staying on top of the constant changes in technology.
-As an engineering leader we must be able to communicate with executives, meet with clients, set the technology roadmap and vision, motivate our teams, while in parallel keep our technical skills sharp as an engineer.
+As an engineering manager, one of the biggest challenges is to find the balance between being a great mentor, leader, and coach while staying on top of the constant changes in technology.
+As an engineering leader we must be able to communicate with executives, meet with clients, set the technology roadmap and vision, motivate our teams, while in parallel keep our technical skills sharp.

-So, maybe you are a tech lead and are responsible for a project and working with peers to meet a collective goal.
-Maybe you are an engineering manager or director leading a team of senior engineers and building out the product roadmap.
-Or maybe you are the VP of engineering responsible for overseeing all technology teams plus collaborating with peers in other departments.
+So, maybe you are a tech lead responsible for a project and working with peers to meet a collective goal.
+Maybe you are an engineering manager or director leading a team of senior engineers and building out critical features on the product roadmap.
+Or maybe you are the VP of engineering responsible for overseeing all technology teams plus collaborating with peers across departments.

 As an engineering manager, you are expected to conduct 1-1 meetings, write brilliant emails that summarize a whirlwind of topics into concise bullets, work with executives, manage vendors, and so much more.
 You love every minute (hopefully).
 And yet...how do you find time to stay on top of technology trends?

 Whelp, no one said it was going to be easy!
+But where is the fun in easy...

 Here are some ideas that I follow, which I hope you find helpful as well.